[navigation]

 “Banuba’s Face AR SDK provides developers with high-fidelity face tracking and AI-driven effects optimized for Flutter.
 It’s designed to streamline AR app development, letting you focus on crafting interactive, expressive, and socially engaging applications without worrying about the underlying complexity” - Dmitry Ogievich, CEO at Banuba

-While ar_flutter_plugin gives you a solid starting point, Banuba’s AR Flutter SDK takes things much further.
+While the ar_flutter_plugin family gives you a solid starting point for world tracking, Banuba's Flutter SDK takes the face side much further.

-It’s a powerful software development kit for many face- and body-related applications.
+It’s a powerful face tracking SDK for many face- and body-related applications.
 Its features include:

-• Advanced face detection and tracking: Banuba’s engine reads the human face with incredible accuracy, down to the pixel.
+- Advanced face detection and tracking: Banuba's Face AR SDK engine reads the human face with incredible accuracy, down to the pixel.
 It can follow several faces at once and still perform well in tricky situations like low light or tilted angles.

-• Real-time AR effects and filters: Banuba’s SDK comes loaded with a massive library of live effects you can drop straight into your app.
+- Real-time AR effects and filters: Banuba’s beauty AR SDK comes loaded with a massive library of live effects you can drop straight into your app.
 It includes 3D face filters and masks, AI beautification, and virtual try-on features (like realistic placement of glasses, hats, earrings, and makeup).

 Banuba Face AR SDK has a lot going for it: